syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 #### Chart Details

-Number of Y values per point – 1.
+Number of Y values per point - 1.

 Number of Series - One or More.

-Cannot be Combined with - Pie, Bar, Stacked Bar, Polar, Radar.
+Cannot be combined with - Pie, Bar, Stacked Bar, Polar, Radar.

 Column series can be added to the chart using the following code.